Nanoptera in a Period-2 Toda Chain: Period-2 Toda Lattice

 where $0 < \eps \ll 1$, and we recall that $\eps$ is proportional to the ratio between the masses of the light and heavy particles in a chain.
-In general, the system (\ref{2.1 Toda1},\eqref{2.1 Toda2}) requires two initial conditions each at $t=0$ for $y(n,t)$ and $z(n,t)$.
-However, to construct a nonlocal solitary-wave solution, we instead specify a particular leading-order solution of the system (associated with $\eps = 0$) at the appropriate stage of the analysis.
-We denote these leading-order expressions by $y_0(n,t)$ and $z_0(n,t)$.
+In general, the system (\ref{2.1 Toda1},\ref{2.1 Toda2}) requires two initial conditions each at $t=0$ for $y(2p-1,t)$ and $z(2p,t)$.
+However, to construct a nonlocal solitary-wave solution, we instead begin with a solution to the leading-order system (associated with $\eps = 0$), which takes the form given in (\ref{0:zgen},\ref{0:ygen}).
+In particular, \eqref{0:ygen} is a monoatomic Toda-lattice equation, for which we can obtain exact soliton solutions (given explicitly in \eqref{0:y0new}).
+We denote these leading-order solutions by $y_0(2p-1,t)$ and $z_0(2p,t)$.
 In practice, this is equivalent to posing the problem with initial conditions